gauravleo40/Data-Science-Content-for-beginners/Python Programming/09B List Operations.md

 Using a method is pretty straightforward.
 You simply write the name of your list variable, then type a **dot (`.`)**, and then the **method's name** followed by **parentheses `()`**.

-It looks like this: `your_list_name.method_name(any_extra_information_the_method_needs)`
+It looks like this: `list_name.method_name(arguments)`

 Those parentheses are important!
 Sometimes they'll be empty if the method doesn't need any extra details to do its job.
-Other times, you'll put specific information inside them – these are called **arguments** – to tell the method exactly what to do.
+Other times, you'll put specific information inside them these are called **arguments** to tell the method exactly what to do.
 For example, if you're using a method to *insert* an item, you need to tell it *which* item to insert and *where* (at what index) to put it!

 One crucial thing to always pay attention to: some methods will actually change your original list directly (we call this modifying it "**in-place**").
 Others will leave your original list just as it is, and instead give you a brand new list with the changes.
 We'll make sure to point out this important distinction for each method we discuss!